 On 27 May 2020, the Group announced that it has further amended its existing facilities agreement (the "Facilities Agreement") with Inflection Management Corporation Limited ("Inflection"), a major shareholder of the Company, and Unifirm Limited ("Unifirm"), an affiliate of A.B.
 Aterra Resources Ltd. ("Aterra"), also a major shareholder of the Company.
 The amendments to the Facilities Agreement (the "Facilities Agreement Amendments"): (i) reduce the interest payable on all funds drawn under the Facilities Agreement from 9% to 7% per annum; and (ii) extend the first interest period under the Facilities Agreement and revise the interest capitalization date to 1 April 2020.
-The Facilities Agreement Amendments on 27 May 2020.
+The Facilities Agreement Amendment was approved by the TSX.
+The Group filed a material change report in respect of the Facilities Agreement Amendments on 27 May 2020.

-31 December 2020, the Group further amended its existing Facilities Agreement major shareholders Aterra and Inflection, extending the maturity dates of certain components of Tranches F, G, H and I, issued by Inflection from 31 July 2021 and 20 September 2022, as applicable, to 1 2023.
+31 December 2020, the Group further amended its existing Facilities Agreement major shareholders Aterra and Inflection, extending the maturity dates of certain components of Tranches F, G, H and I, issued by Inflection from 31 July 2021 and 20 September 2022, as applicable, to 1 January 2023.
 The Group filed a material change report in respect of the Facilities Agreement Amendments on 14 January 2021.